 Next time you’re in Chiang Mai, look for these boutique hotels for an unforgettable hotel experience.

-Whether you’re looking for mountains, vibrant art scenes, or cultural explorations, the versatile city of Chiang Mai has a space for every need.
+Whether you’re looking for cool mountains, vibrant art scenes, or cultural explorations, the versatile city of Chiang Mai has a space for every need.
 As a favourite destination for locals and tourists alike, the northern city of temples flaunts many beautiful resorts and hotels, yet if you’re looking for something with a sense of story, these are the most elegant boutique and heritage hotels to consider.

 [Hero and featured image credit: 137 Pillars Chiang Mai]